Chart Color Schemes

 Kurrajong Heights - Ebenezer is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Kurrajong Heights - Ebenezer, as per the latest Census, consisted of 98.9% houses and 1.1% other dwellings.
-In comparison, Sydney metro had 98.7% houses and 1.2% other dwellings.
-Home ownership in Kurrajong Heights - Ebenezer was 37.1%, similar to Sydney metro's figure.
-The remaining dwellings were either mortgaged (50.7%) or rented (12.2%).
-The median monthly mortgage repayment in the area was $2,383, higher than Sydney metro's average of $2,308.
-The median weekly rent figure was recorded at $440, compared to Sydney metro's $430.
-Nationally, Kurrajong Heights - Ebenezer's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Kurrajong Heights - Ebenezer, as per the latest Census, had 98.9% houses and 1.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 98.7% houses and 1.2% other dwellings.
+Home ownership in Kurrajong Heights - Ebenezer was 37.1%, similar to Sydney metro, with the rest being mortgaged (50.7%) or rented (12.2%).
+The median monthly mortgage repayment was $2,383, higher than Sydney metro's average of $2,308.
+Median weekly rent was $440, compared to Sydney metro's $430.
+Nationally, Kurrajong Heights - Ebenezer's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing